-Beyond discrete category membership, generalization has also been studied in the domain of function learning (Figure 1e) based on inferring a continuous relationship between inputs and outputs (Carroll 1963; Brehmer 1974; Lucas et al. 2015).
-For example, learning how spiciness (input) relates to one's enjoyment of a meal (output), or how the amount of time spent studying (input) predicts test scores (output).
+a probabilistic function learning method using a distribution over hypothesized functions with both rule- and similarity-based interpretations Beyond discrete category membership, generalization has also been studied in the domain of function learning (Figure 1e) based on inferring a continuous relationship between inputs and outputs (Carroll 1963, Brehmer 1974, Lucas et al. 2015).
+An example would be learning how spiciness (input) relates to one's enjoyment of a meal (output) or how the amount of time spent studying (input) predicts test scores (output).
 Pioneering research by Carroll (1963) used function learning to show that human generalization goes beyond merely predicting previously observed outcomes, in contrast to the domain of concept learning, where participant responses are typically limited to previously learned category labels, even if the stimuli presented are novel.
-Rather, Carroll's (1963) work on function learning showed that people can extrapolate beyond their past experiences, generalizing not only to new inputs but also predicting new outputs (e.g., an off-the-charts food experience).
-While largely operating along a separate research tradition, the domain of function learning is also characterized by a parallel debate between rule- and similarity-based theories, which has culminated in hybrid formalizations (Busemeyer et al. 1997; Kalish et al. 2007; Lucas et al. 2015).
+Rather, Carroll's (1963) work on function learning showed that people can extrapolate beyond their past experiences, not only generalizing to new inputs but also predicting new outputs (e.g., an off-the-charts food experience).
+While largely operating along a separate research tradition, the domain of function learning is also characterized by a parallel debate between rule- and similarity-based theories, which has culminated in hybrid formalizations (Busemeyer et al. 1997, Kalish et al. 2007, Lucas et al. 2015).

-Rule-based Function Learning.
-Early research on function learning proposed rule-based theories, assuming people use a specific parametric model (e.g., a linear or polynomial function), and then learn by optimizing the parameters to best explain the data (Carroll 1963; Brehmer 1976, Figure 1f).
+2.2.1.
+Rule-based function learning.
+Early research on function learning proposed rule-based theories, assuming people use a specific parametric model (e.g., a linear or polynomial function) and then learn by optimizing the parameters to best explain the data (Carroll 1963, Brehmer 1976) (see Figure 1f).
 In function learning, rules correspond to a hypothesized relationship between variables, like the law of gravity describing a polynomial relationship between mass and distance, or the linear assumptions of a linear regression.
 While rule-based methods capture the systematicity of human extrapolation patterns (i.e., strong linear assumptions; DeLosh et al. 1997), they lack the flexibility of humans, who can learn to interpolate almost any function with enough training (McDaniel & Busemeyer 2005).

-Similarity-based Function Learning.
-To better account for the flexibility of human generalization, similarity-based models (Figure 1g) of function learning were developed, often using artificial neural networks (ANNs) to encode the generic principle that similar inputs produce similar outputs (McClelland et al. 1986; Busemeyer et al. 1997).
-The influence of previous observations decreases as a function of distance (arrows in Figure 1g) to a given input, with nearby observations exerting a larger influence.
-ANNs are universal function approximators (Cybenko 1989), and can approach arbitrarily low error in fitting a given function, given sufficient neurons in the hidden layers.
-But while this flexibility aligns with similar human capabilities in interpolation tasks, ANNs fail to match the specific inductive biases humans exhibit when extrapolating beyond observed data (Schulz et al. 2017).
+2.2.2.
+Similarity-based function learning.
+To better account for the flexibility of human generalization, similarity-based models (Figure 1g) of function learning were developed, often using artificial neural networks (ANNs) to encode the generic principle that similar inputs produce similar outputs (McClelland et al. 1986, Busemeyer et al. 1997).
+The influence of previous observations decreases as a function of distance (see Figure 1g) to a given input, with nearby observations exerting a larger influence.
+ANNs are universal function approximators (Cybenko 1989) and can approach arbitrarily low error in fitting a given function, given sufficient neurons in the hidden layers.
+However, while this flexibility aligns with similar human capabilities in interpolation tasks, ANNs fail to match the specific inductive biases humans exhibit when extrapolating beyond observed data (Schulz et al. 2017).
 For instance, humans tend to extrapolate functions with strong linear expectations (Kalish et al. 2004), a tendency not inherently captured by standard ANNs.
 This distinction underscores the need to further refine neural network models to more accurately mirror human cognitive processes in both interpolation and extrapolation.